vyra-entity/vyra_base_python/docs/core/volatile.rst

 * Event-Trigger: ~1 - 5 ms

 .. important::
-   Volatiles sind **100x schneller** als Parameter (SQLite).
+   Volatiles are **100x fastr** als Parameter (SQLite).
-   Nutzen Sie Volatiles für hochfrequente Datenoperationen!
+   Use you Volatiles for hochfrequente Datenoperationen!

 Best Practices
 --------------